EulalieCoevoet/AdaptiveMerging/README.md

 ## 3D Java Application

-To test our implementation, run the Java application `src/mergingBodies3D/LCPApp3D`.
+To test our implementation, you can run the Java application `src/mergingBodies3D/LCPApp3D`.
-Scenes are built in XML (see the `Help` tab of the Java application for documentation) **TODO: move this doc somewhere more convenient**.
 Numerous examples are available in the folder `scene3D`.
-To make your own scene, you can also have a look at the `scenes3D/python` folder which contains a library to generate the XML, along with some examples.
+Scenes are built in XML (see the README file under the folder `scenes3D`, but to make your own scene, you can also have a look at the `scenes3D/python` folder which contains tools to generate the XML, along with some examples.

 ## 2D Java Application

 This repository also holds a 2D implementation of adaptive merging.
-Try to run the Java application `src/mergingBodies2D/LCPApp2D` **TODO: update**.
+You can try to run the Java application `src/mergingBodies2D/LCPApp2D`, just note that the implementation in 2D is not up to date with what is discribed in the paper.
 Scenes are built from 2D pixel art `.png` images:

 - Red pixels are spring. <img src="https://github.com/EulalieCoevoet/AdaptiveMerging/blob/master/images/cargoship2D.png" width="300" align="right">
 - Blue objects are pinned bodies.